 Early planning plays a large part in dealing with any challenges which present themselves to any Business and Brexit is no exception.
 At the start of 2019 Nortek carried out a full impact assessment on how and where Brexit may affect our customers in the areas of both production and supply chain, and our customers can be safe in the knowledge that we do have contingencies and stock holding of fast moving components in place in order to overcome any supply shortages.

-The statement below is an overview on how Nortek plans to avoid any disruption in the event of an orderly or disorderly Brexit.
+The statement below is an overview on how Nortek plans to avoid any supply disruption, during and after the current transition.

 Nortek is a wholly UK owned Manufacturer with a single manufacturing site based in Royle Street, Congleton, Cheshire.
 With all of our manufacturing and active customer base currently located within the United Kingdom we do not foresee any potential “Brexit” issues in relation to staff, manufacturing or deliveries to these customers and so production will continue as normal during 2020 and into 2021.
 Should this situation change and any orders be placed for delivery to any EU Member Country after Brexit is completed then these orders will be accepted, raised and duly delivered based on the Tariffs, Duties, Export & Trade Agreements valid at that particular time.

-Of the few suppliers that we trade with, which are either headquartered or have warehousing based within the EU these are larger entities who have their own long term planning in place and we are currently working closely with them during this ever evolving situation and will continue to do so, both during the transition and in the months following Brexit in order to mitigate any supply or trade issues when (or if ) they should arise.
+Of the few suppliers that we trade with, which are either headquartered or have warehousing based within the EU these are larger entities who have their own long term planning in place and we are currently working closely with them during the current transition in order to mitigate any supply or trade issues when (or if ) they should arise.
 However we are already in a position to source any affected materials and components from alternative suppliers outside of the EU on either a temporary or permanent basis with the minimum of disruption should supplies from the EU be interrupted.